Ray Conditioning: Trading Photo-consistency for Photo-realism in Multi-view Image Generation: Method

 \subsection{Photo Collections as Unstructured Light Fields}

-Images are the fundamental medium we use to represent our physical world.
-They represent a sample of a scene's 5D plenoptic function, $L: (\mathbf{p}, \mathbf{d})\mapsto \mathbf{c}$, which describes the light intensity $\mathbf{c}$ in an arbitrary direction $\mathbf{d}\in \mathbb{S}^2$, and at arbitrary location $\mathbf{p} \in \mathbb{R}^3$~\cite{Adelson1991ThePF}.
-This 5D plenoptic function becomes 4D once we constrain the scene to be within a convex hull, and assume zero light decay in empty space.
-In this case, the 4D plenoptic function is also called the 4D light field~\cite{Levoy1996LightFields,Gortler1996Lumigraph}.
-A pixel $(u, v)$ of an image $\rmI$ can then be interpreted as a sample of the light through a ray direction:
+Images are often regarded as a sample of a scene's 5D plenoptic function, $L: (\mathbf{p}, \mathbf{d})\mapsto \mathbf{c}$, which describes the light intensity $\mathbf{c}$ in an arbitrary direction $\mathbf{d}\in \mathbb{S}^2$, and at arbitrary location $\mathbf{p} \in \mathbb{R}^3$~\cite{Adelson1991ThePF}.
+As described in the classic light field works~\cite{Levoy1996LightFields,Gortler1996Lumigraph}, if we choose to sample images outside a convex hull surrounding the object, the 5D plenoptic function becomes 4D.
+In this case, the 4D plenoptic function is also called the 4D light field.
+A pixel $(u, v)$ of an image $\rmI$ can be interpreted as a sample of the light through a ray direction:

 where $W,H$ are $\rmI$'s width and height.
-A perspective image is then a measurement of the 4D light field at the location of the camera origin, i.e., $\mathbf{p}=\mathbf{o}$, from a bundle of ray directions $\{\mathbf{d}_{u, v}\}$ falling inside the camera's field-of-view: $\rmI = L(\mathbf{o}, \{\mathbf{d}_{u, v}\})$.
+A perspective image is then a measurement of the 4D light field at the location of the camera origin, i.e., $\mathbf{p}=\mathbf{o}$, from a bundle of ray directions $\mathbf{d}_{u, v}$ falling inside the camera's field-of-view.

 Typically, the light field of a single scene is measured using a dense grid of synchronized cameras~\cite{Wilburn2005CameraArrays}.
 Novel views can then be synthesized by interpolating these densely captured images.
 However, for a photo collection with only one image per scene, such as one of faces, the light field measurements are highly unstructured.
 Due to the varying identities, expressions etc, each image can be thought of as being a single-shot sampling of its scene's light field.

-Another way to put it is to imagine we have used a synchronized camera grid to capture several light fields for different subjects, but then we accidentally lost access to all the images except only one randomly-chosen image per light field.
-More specifically, we are left with an unstructured collection of light field observations $\big\{(\mathbf{o}, \{\mathbf{d}_{u,v}\}, \mathbf{I}\big)\}$ from a diverse set of scenes.
-The task of generative modeling is then to model a distribution of light field observations over an entire photo collection to picture what those missing view points may have looked like.
+The task of generative modeling is thus to model a distribution of light field observations over an entire photo collection to picture what missing view points may have looked like.